Sergei-Korneev/obsidian-local-images-plus/README.md

 **NOTE: I would not recommend to use this plugin for copying really big files, since buffered reading from disk not implemented yet.**

-Starting from version 0.15.6 the plugin also allows you to remove unused attachments by running commands:
+This plugin also allows you to remove unused attachments by running commands:

 ```Remove all orphaned attachments (Plugin folder)```